umer1556/metabolic-care-assistant/README.md

 - **Not a medical device.** This is an educational prototype built for a hackathon.
 - **Not medication advice.** The app never suggests insulin doses, medication changes, or diagnostic conclusions.
 - **Not a replacement for clinical care.** Users with RED triage results are explicitly blocked and directed to a clinician.
-- The meal bank is small (14 meals) and should be reviewed and expanded by a registered dietitian before any real-world deployment.
+- The meal bank is small (14 meals) and should be reviewed by a registered dietitian before any real-world deployment.
 - AI-generated suggestions are validated against a strict prompt but are not reviewed by a clinician in real time.

 ---